Geanlo91/IU---Habit-tracker-app/README.md

 # Habit tracker app backend - IU

-Users create and track habits to break or build.
+Users create and track habits to break or learn to continue.

 ##  What is it ?